 = (120 * 50) + (40 * 80) = 6000 + 3200 = 9200.

-Hence, the GDP of a country is Rs.
+Hence, a country’s GDP is Rs.
 9200 in year 1.
-But, in real-world situations, there are many more goods and services produced in an economy at a specific period.
-If we add all the market value of goods and services produced during one year, we get the GDP at that period.
+But in real-world situations, many more goods and services are produced in an economy at a specific period.
+If we add all the market value of goods and services produced during one year, we get the GDP.

 The rationale of Four Key Features of GDP

-I think you are not figuring out the rationale behind the inclusion of four key features in the definition of GDP.
+You are not figuring out the rationale behind including four key features in the GDP definition.
 The solid reason is the definition per se, eh?
-Other rationale relies on the accuracy, nationality, and simplicity of the definition.
+Other rationales rely on accuracy, nationality, and simplicity of definition.
 Taking only the final goods and services subverts the double-counting problem inherent in the measurement of GDP.

-Similarly, final goods and services produced within the national territory imply for a nationalistic look at the economy.
-This way, economists and policymakers consider GDP to reflect the performance of the economy during the period.
-Also, the time dimension can not be disregarded, because, time-based economic data is a key for economic planning and policy making.
+Similarly, final goods and services produced within the national territory suggest a nationalistic view of the economy.
+This way, economists and policymakers consider GDP to reflect the economy’s performance during the period.
+Also, the time dimension can not be disregarded because time-based economic data is a key factor in financial planning and policymaking.

-Finally, GDP must be expressed in terms of price, primarily because we can not add goods and services in different units – apples and oranges are different units.
-We can only add goods and services if expressed in a similar unit of price.
-We can add values expressed in terms of price, but not the goods and services.
+Finally, GDP must be expressed in terms of price, primarily because we can not add goods and services in different units—apples and oranges are different units.
+If expressed in a similar price unit, we can only add goods and services.
+We can add values expressed in price but not in goods and services.
 Nevertheless, it is simpler to say a GDP of Rs.
-9200 than 50 apples, 80 oranges, and so forth.
+9200 than 50 apples, 80 oranges, etc.

 Now, let’s turn to the next question.